Schedule |

 - Southwest Iowa Seniors (Wobblies) are here on Monday, May 11th in the morning.

 The practice area west of the 18th green is getting a lot of use.
 There are four hitting mats and a 30' high by 50' wide net to hit into.
+And there are plenty of practice balls to hit.
+If you haven't already done so, check it out to loosen up before your next round!

 Here are my top five reasons why you should join the Shenandoah Golf Course this year if you are not already a member.

 - Competition – anyone who enjoys the thrill of competition should play golf.
-A golfer is in a constant state of competition not only with
+A golfer is in a constant state of competition not only with follow golfers, but with the course itself.

 - Exercise – for a golfer willing to walk our course, there is tremendous potential for a good workout.
-Even those who don't walk and ride
+Even those who don't walk and ride the course in a golf cart, there is muscle flexibility maintained by repeatedly swinging a club.

 - Longevity – physically golf is not excessively demanding.
 A golfer can take up the sport and enjoy it for the rest of their life.

 - Family – the appeal of golf can span the age range of all members of a family.
-Golf is a great opportunity to isolate your family from
+Golf is a great opportunity to isolate your family from distractions and focus on spending time together.

 - Challenge – even on a familiar course, a player can experiment with different shots or strategy for a hole.
 Every competitor loves a challenge!